Bucharest - Savings Bank

 This 'combo ticket' offers unlimited rides for:

-~ the train from Bucharest International Airport to Gara de Nord Train Terminal
+~ train from Bucharest International Airport to Gara de Nord Train Terminal

 ~ all urban, above-ground, transport: bus, tram and trolleybus